 Inspiring Views on the North Downs Way

 A successful crowdfunding campaign has allowed us to reveal a hidden view across the weald near to Newlands Corner.
-Through the generosity of local people and the support of the North Downs Way National Trail, this latest ‘Inspiring Views’ project will be delivered through Spring 2020.
+Through the generosity of local people and the support of the North Downs Way National Trail, this latest ‘Inspiring Views’ project will be delivered during Summer 2020.
 The Albury Estate will support the clearance work and Surrey Arts will enable the involvement of community groups bringing those who do not usually access the countryside a new experience.
 Artist Will Nash has been commissioned to create an artwork that he has developed especially for this location called the ‘Optohedron’.
 Created from weathering steel and packed with timber from the woodland, this piece will complement its surroundings.
 Concealed within the timber will be three spherical kaleidoscopes, each one will be orientated to view a different element of the place bringing an interactive element for people to enjoy.

 With thanks to our generous supporters: